Location & Start Date

 Live Office Hours and Networking Sessions

-We will host four optional, live office hours, providing participants with the opportunity to ask questions and bring up topics for discussion.
-These live office hours are typically held on Thursdays at 9:00 am PT (exact dates to be shared with the cohort).
+To provide participants with the opportunity to engage in the discussion and debate, we will host four optional, live office hours, providing participants with the opportunity to ask questions and bring up topics for discussion.
+These live office hours are typically held on Thursdays at 9:00 am Pacific Time (exact dates to be shared with the cohort).
 In addition, we will host four networking sessions (two of which will focus on “Careers in ESG”).

 Below is a list of the course modules.
 For a detailed overview of the learning outcomes, format, course design, and modules, please download the Sustainable Capitalism and ESG course syllabus.